Hofls/java-dependencies/tracing/zipkin/README.md

     * Open zipkin web ui, search by traceId, should show three requests:
         * Shop-backend -> Inventory-backend -> Request-bin
         * ![](zipkin-web-ui.png)
+    * Open in a browser - http://localhost:8081/skip-endpoint
+        * Nothing should appear in zipkin, because of `additionalSkipPattern`